Sikh Khalsa Army: Infantry

-The Fauj-i-Khas was the elite wing of the army.
+The Fauj-i-Khas was the elite wing of the Fauj-i-Ain.
 It was strictly trained under French pattern and had a separate emblem and flag.
 It consisted of four infantry battalions, two cavalry regiments and one artillery troop.
 Its weapons and equipment (including clothing) was of the best kind.
 The Fauj-i-Khas was supplied with the best available ammunition and they were very loyal to Ranjit Singh, whom they usually escorted.
 The banner was of a French style and usually had its tricolor with 'Waheguru' inscribed on it.
 Infantry was clad in scarlet jacket/coat, white trousers with black belts and pouches.
 Different regiments were distinguished by the colour of their headdress white, red, green or yellow.
 The Gurkhas had green jackets and black caps.
 Postins (furcoats), or padded jackets were used during winter.
 Pathans and Mazhabis were directly sent to this force.

 Cavalry

 Cavalrymen were dressed in red jackets (French grey for lancers), long blue trousers with a red stripe, and crimson turbans.
 Woollen jackets were used during winter.
-They all instead of the traditional weapons carried only a three foot kirpan and a lance.
-The regiments were armed with varying combinations of weapons sword/sabres and carbines and matchlocks or lances.
+They all instead of the traditional weapons carried only a three-foot kirpan and a lance.
+The regiments were armed with varying combinations of weapons, including swords/sabres, carbines, matchlocks, and lances.